r9y9/wavenet_vocoder/README.md

 Important options:

-- `--conditional=<path>`: (Required for onditional WaveNet) Path of local conditional features (.npy).
+- `--conditional=<path>`: (Required for conditional WaveNet) Path of local conditional features (.npy).
 If this is specified, number of time steps to generate is determined by the size of conditional feature.

 ### Training scenarios

 #### Training un-conditional WaveNet

 **NOTICE**: This is probably not working now.
-Please check v0.1.2 for the working version.
+Please check v0.1.1 for the working version.

 ```
 python train.py --dump-root=./data/cmu_arctic/